Crocoblock/jetformbuilder/README.md

 * FIX: Form style is not applied in the dynamic popup
 * ADD: Add notice to Media field
 * ADD: Form Preset using source that is JetformBuilder Record
+* FIX: Checkbox custom options with zero or one predefined option
+* FIX: Apply Twig listing styles to checkbox and radio templates
+* FIX: Clear stale Calculated Field watchers on recalculation
+* FIX: Restore Range field rendering in Chrome

 ## 3.6.5.4
 * FIX: Prevent XSS in Calculated Field formulas